Making project management fun

 They need your ideas to for having more fun in project management.
 There are prizes on offer including

-Submit your ideas here.
-The best idea will be judged in the best traditions of TV dance competition, as they say, by:
+Submit your ideas here. [link removed] The best idea will be judged in the best traditions of TV dance competition, as they say, by:

 The closing date is the end of December 2010 and the prizes will be awarded early in the new year.
 Why is this relevant to The Money Files?
 Well, it's always nice to have the opportunity for free things!